Layout-Parser/platform/README.md

     - If your layout model is built on a different framework, you might also need to implement the LayoutDetector Class yourself.
 3. [Submit the model details](https://github.com/Layout-Parser/platform/issues/new?assignees=lolipopshock&labels=model%2Fupload&template=new-model-pipeline-addition.md&title=) to the Layout Parser Open Platform.
     - You might need to provide `lp-model-config` in the model card data section.
 It will be assigned in the previous PR in the model adding request.

+Please note: the models submitted to the Layout-Parser repo will be assigned with Apache 2.0 license in accordance with the layoutparser library.
+If you don't wish to submit your models under the license, you can also consider including the model in a DIA pipeline repo and have it submitted instead.

 ### Submitting a Document Image Analysis Pipeline
-1. Develop your own document image analysis pipeline in a separate github repo.
+1. Develop your own document image analysis pipeline in a separate Github repo.
+    - There are not any license requirements for the pipeline repos as they are individual projects from layout-parser.
 2. [Submit the pipline details](https://github.com/Layout-Parser/platform/issues/new?assignees=lolipopshock&labels=model%2Fupload&template=new-model-pipeline-addition.md&title=) to the Layout Parser Open Platform.
     - You can specify the `link` to the DIA pipeline repo in the model card data section.